America will not be the land of the free until all citizens are truly “free.”

 More white people should band together to combat the terrible forces of greed, inequality, and racial biases.

-These have have invaded and rooted themselves in our laws, policies, schools, churches, health-care system, and political initiatives.
+These have invaded and rooted themselves in our laws, policies, schools, churches, health-care system, and political initiatives.

 Juneteenth is an annual commemoration of the freedom for which our ancestors gave their lives so that we can enjoy some measure of liberty today.